BrewPi/brewpi-developerdocs/source/brewpi-embedded.rst

  - read values - reads a number of values (each referenced via their ID) and returns each value. (the result includes status flags for invalid IDs and values that cannot be read.)
  - write values - write a number of values in one hit
  - reset values??
 (I would prefer the default values being exposed so a reset is simply writing the defaults.)
- - read default value - fetches the default value for a given value object.
+ - read default value?? - fetches the default value for a given value object.
+I'm thinking defaults should be in the arduino connector (python) to save space.

 The read values/write values replace much of the existing functionality
  - t - list SV/PV temperatures and state - read values from temp sensors (either the base hardware sensor, or the filtered sensor, both